 How to Stop Dreading Your Next Video Call

-There were a lot of important life lessons learned during lockdown.
-One of the most important: video conferencing platforms are a lifesaver.
-Much like masks and social distancing, video conferencing helps keep communities safe by allowing companies to operate and communicate remotely from home offices during a global health crisis.
+The lockdown taught us many valuable life lessons—one of the biggest being that video conferencing platforms can be lifesavers.
+Like masks and social distancing, video conferencing kept communities safe by allowing teams to work and communicate remotely during the global health crisis.

 1. Send Materials in Advance